NagatoAkira/MyceliumNetwork/README.md

 "In biological systems, learning and functioning are inseparable.
 Why should AI be any different?"

 🌿 The Vision
 The Mycelium Method is a paradigm shift away from "frozen" neural architectures.
 Traditional Deep Learning (CNNs, Transformers) creates a rigid separation between the training phase and the inference phase.
-Our goal is to develop a Continuous Growth AI—an organic computational substrate where the architecture isn't engineered by humans but "grown" through environmental interaction.
+Our goal is to develop a Continuous Growth AI-an organic computational substrate where the architecture isn't engineered by humans but "grown" through environmental interaction.

 We are moving towards Non-Modular AI: a seamless, uniform core that doesn't require specific modules for different tasks.
 Simply plug in new receptors (inputs) or effectors (outputs), and the Mycelium will adapt, proving that "old" neurons carry the foundational features necessary for "new" data.